Nancy Wyman: Comptroller (1995–2011)

 In 1994, Wyman became State Comptroller upon defeating Republican Gene Gavin, a Certified Public Accountant.
 She succeeded William E. Curry Jr., who did not run for re-election in order to run for governor.

-As comptroller, Wyman was the chief fiscal guardian for the State of Connecticut.
+As comptroller, Wyman was the chief fiscal guardian for the state of Connecticut.
 She oversaw the state health plan for 200,000 state employees, retirees, and their dependents.

 Despite the high popularity of Connecticut's last two Republican governors, Wyman easily won re-election.
 In 1998 she was challenged by Republican State Representative Christopher R. Scalzo.
 In 2002, 28-year-old West Haven Republican Justice of the Peace and City Commissioner Steven Mullins presented an easy challenge to Wyman.

 Mullins, a real estate manager by profession, was chosen by then-Governor John G. Rowland to challenge Wyman the week of the state Republican Convention.
 He is the only African-American nominee for state comptroller, Democrat or Republican, in Connecticut history.

-After being endorsed by three of Connecticut's major newspapers, seven term Groton Republican State Senator Cathy Cook lost to Wyman in 2006.
+After being endorsed by three of Connecticut's major newspapers, seven-term Groton Republican State Senator Cathy Cook lost to Wyman in 2006.

 Lieutenant Governor (2011–2019)

 Democratic candidate for Governor Dan Malloy chose Wyman to be his running mate in the 2010 gubernatorial race.
-After defeating primary opponent Mary Glassman on August 10, 2010, Wyman became the official 2010 Democratic candidate for Lieutenant Governor.
+After defeating her primary opponent Mary Glassman on August 10, 2010, Wyman became the official Democratic candidate for lieutenant governor.
 Malloy and Wyman won a narrow general election.

 Wyman was sworn in on January 5, 2011, succeeding Republican Michael Fedele.
 She was succeeded by former Secretary of State Susan Bysiewicz on January 9, 2019.